shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/updated-impression-counting-mechanism-mobile-sdk-v8-0-and-above.md

 ---
-title : Updated Impression Counting Mechanism - Mobile SDK v8.0 and above description : This document describes the updated-impression-counting-mechanism for Mobile SDK.
-This change will be included in Xandr’s Mobile SDK v8.0 and above. ms.custom : android-sdk
+title : Updated Impression Counting Mechanism - Mobile SDK v8.0 and above description : This article describes the updated impression counting mechanism for the Mobile SDK.
+This change will be included in Xandr’s Mobile SDK version 8.0 and above. ms.custom : android-sdk
 ---